ypriverol/github-paper/document/manuscript.md

 development environments such as, for example, the popular Rstudio editor (https://www.rstudio.com/) for the R programming language \cite{R}, directly integrate with code versioning using git and GitHub.
-In addition for remote git repositories, GitHub provides its own features that will be described in subsequent rules (Fig. 1).
+In addition, for remote git repositories GitHub provides its own features that will be described in subsequent rules (Fig. 1).

 ![The structure of a GitHub-based project illustrating project structure and interactions with the community.](./figure01_overview.pdf)